availabs/avail-transportation-resiliency-metrics/processing/osm_nysdot_ris_conflation/NOTES/AVAIL_Road_Network_Resilience_Analysis_Technical_Documentation.md

 higher-level graph analysis.
 The previous version was written in JavaScript (JS) which has very limited community spatial and graph analysis tools.
-In JS, we needed to implement the most basic geospatial and network analysis algorithms from scatch.
+In JS, we needed to implement the most basic geospatial and network analysis algorithms from scratch.
 This contributed greatly to project complexity and made implementing even relatively simple algorithms prohibitively costly, thus reducing the quality of the conflation output.

-The greater ease and simplicity gained by using community standary tooling will translate into a final product of much greater value to researchers outside AVAIL.
+The greater ease and simplicity gained by using community standard tooling will translate into a final product of much greater value to researchers outside AVAIL.
 The final product will be much more reliable as it will be built upon battle-tested and widely-used research community standard tools.
-Unnecessary in-house reimplementations of existing tools isolate projects thereby foresake the value communities add to projects.
+Reimplementation of existing tools isolate projects and thereby forsake the value communities add to projects.
 Furthermore, maximizing the degree to which building upon tools with established reputations as much as possible will allow outside researchers to use our contribution with greater confidence.
 Plainly, as much as possible, we must embed our work within existing community works and maximize the [Network Effect](https://en.wikipedia.org/wiki/Network_effect).

-Code is liablity, whereas well-established and heavily supported community projects are assets.
+Code is liability, whereas well-established and heavily supported community projects are assets.
 Joining this project to the rich Python geospatial and graph analysis ecosystem has already enabled us to replace thousands of lines of code in the previous JS implementation with a single line library function call.